Myrmex/overview/cadmus/dev/frontend/app-setup.md

 </head>
 ```

-Also, you can change the web app's `title` in `head` to a more human friendly name.
+Also, you can change the web app's `title` in `head` to a more human-friendly name.

 ## Fine-Tune Angular Settings